nyjc-computing/j1-summary-project/README.md

 ## Members

-- Laurel
-- Hardy
+- Member 1
-- Three
+- Member 2
-- Stooges
+- Member 3
-- Chaplin
+- Member 4

 # This is a J1 Summary Project
 - It is a simple MUD game about ...